 - increased antioxidant enzymes, such as glutathione peroxidase

-There are many ways that yoga may help with cognitive function, such as:
+Researchers have identified many ways that yoga could potentially help with cognitive function, such as:

 - reducing oxidative stress and inflammation